-The following Page Protection settings are available for the HP LaserJet 4ML printers:
+The following Page Protection settings are available:

-Auto (the default setting) Letter (for Letter size paper) A4 (for A4 size paper) Legal (for Legal size paper) Off
+OFF (the default setting) Letter (for Letter size paper) A4 (for A4 size paper) Legal (for Legal size paper)

 NOTE: If you are printing in 600 dpi mode, or if you are using legal size paper in 300 dpi mode, you will need additional printer memory to use this option.
 Refer to your printer user's manual or operator's guide for additional memory recommendations for each of the Page Protection settings.
-Contact your authorized Hewlett-Packard dealer for information about ordering additional memory for your printer.
+Contact your authorized Hewlett-Packard dealer for information about ordering additonal memory for your printer.